noahgibbs/codefolio_middleman/source/posts/2016-02-08-good-strong-migrations.html.md

 little more since you can't do things like change the type of a column.
 There's no safe way to do it, so Strong Migrations stops you.

-You can learn a little more about <i>why</i> to be careful with these things from <a href="http://no-more-lost-data.com">No More Lost Data</a>, my book on migrations.
+You could once learn a little more about <i>why</i> to be careful with these things from No More Lost
+Data, my book on migrations - I've added most of its contents to my blog over time.

 You can also learn more about <a href="http://codefol.io/posts/database-migrations-without-downtime">the